Updated July 2020!

 These services were on shaky legal ground to begin with, which means you have absolutely no recourse when things go wrong.

 You see, there’s something called the Clean Hands Doctrine, which basically says that if you’re engaging in illegal activity, you can’t reasonably expect someone to act within the bounds of the law.
-Basically, if you tried to sue someone who steals the money you paid them to get illegal access to premium channels and PPV events, then your case will be thrown out of court.
+Basically, if you tried to sue someone who stole the money you paid them to get illegal access to premium channels and PPV events, then your case would be thrown out of court.

 Why Should You Care?